lucasddoliveira/lucasddoliveira/README.md

 <h1 align="center">Hi 👋, I'm Lucas Dantas</h1>
 <h3 align="center">A passionate developer from Brazil</h3>

+- I’m currently studying Electrical Engineering.
+Interested in IoT, Data Science, and Artificial Intelligence topics.

-- 👯 I’m looking to collaborate on **a Soft Sensor using Aritifical Intelligence**:
+- 👯 Currently, I’m looking to collaborate on **a Soft Sensor using Aritifical Intelligence**:

 - 📫 How to reach me: **lucasddoliveira1@gmail.com**